solargrammars/solargrammars.github.io/_posts/2017-01-04-color-gates.md

 `haunted`, I think the model should take into account substructures such as `haunt`, which can be only incorporated via the character level representation.
-Then, as `haunt` can be more associated to `pale` or `ghostly` terms (as in `The haunted house`, or based on this interesting [list](https://www.thesaurus.com/browse/haunted) ), the model could learn to associate the colors from other ghost-centric descriptions present in the data (thats important to highlight, I assume that `haunted` in the sense ghost related stuff, but it could be the case the given the data, we are referring to another type of connotation.
+Then, as `haunt` could be more associated to `pale` or `ghostly` terms (as in `The haunted house`, or based on this interesting [list](https://www.thesaurus.com/browse/haunted) ), the model could learn to associate the colors from other ghost-centric descriptions present in the data (that's important to highlight, I assume that `haunted` in the sense of ghost related stuff, but it could be the case the given the data, we are referring to another type of connotation.
 Anyway, [here](https://dictionary.cambridge.org/dictionary/english/haunt) is a good definition of what `haunt` means).